The True Story of Ah Q: Chapter 1: Introduction

-The narrator of the story states that he wishes to author a biography for the titular character, Ah Q. Ironically, the narrator then mentions that several difficulties of why writing about Ah Q is not easy: the title of this book, the surname of Ah Q, the true personal name of Ah Q and his place of birth.
-The narrator speculates that Ah Q's surname might have been "Zhao," recounting a story of him being beaten by Mr. Zhao, a rich and famous senior villager, because he claimed that his surname was Zhao and thus is related to the Zhao family.
+The narrator of the story states that he wishes to author a biography for the titular character, Ah Q. Ironically, the narrator then mentions several difficulties of why writing about Ah Q is not easy: the title of this book, the surname of Ah Q, the true personal name of Ah Q and his place of birth.
+The narrator speculates that Ah Q's surname might have been "Zhao", recounting a story of him being beaten by Mr. Zhao, a rich and famous senior villager, because he claimed that his surname was Zhao and thus is related to the Zhao family.

-Chapter 2: A Brief Account of Ah Q’s Victories
+Chapter 2: A Brief Account of Ah Q's Victories

-In Chapter 2 the narrator elaborates further on Ah Q's character, place in society and his daily routine.
-Ah Q's peers view him in a very low regard, due to his insignificant background.
+In Chapter 2, the narrator elaborates further on Ah Q's character, place in society, and his daily routine.
+Ah Q's peers hold him in very low regard due to his insignificant background.
 With no family, no regular employment and eccentric character, Ah Q is often the laughing stock and victim of bullying by the townsfolk.
 However, Ah Q has a high opinion of himself and looks down on others regardless of their income or status.

-The chapter also gives the readers more in-depth imagery on Ah Q's (unfortunate) physical appearance.
-Specifically, the ringworm scar on his scalp that turns red when he is angry.
+The chapter also gives the readers more in-depth imagery on Ah Q's (unfortunate) physical appearance—specifically, the ringworm scar on his scalp that turns red when he is angry.
 This scar is a factor in him being ridiculed by the people around him.
-Ah Q's response differed based on his opponents.
-He would usually physically or verbally retaliate against the weak, but resorts to denial or self-belittlement against those better than him, and achieves some small emotional satisfaction through his actions.
+Ah Q's response differs based on his opponents.
+He usually physically or verbally retaliates against the weak, but resorts to denial or self-belittlement against those better than him, and achieves some small emotional satisfaction through his actions.

-Chapter 3: A Further Account of Ah Q’s Victories
+Chapter 3: A Further Account of Ah Q's Victories

-Ah Q being slapped in the face by Mr. Zhao making him famous for he has prospered for a long time, as some townsfolk speculate on whether he is truly related to the Zhao family.
+Ah Q being slapped in the face by Mr. Zhao makes him famous for he has prospered for a long time, as some townsfolk speculate on whether he is truly related to the Zhao family.
 One day, Ah Q finds Whiskers Wang, another tramp, and sits down next to him with no fear.
 Due to the lack of two Whiskers (beard), Ah Q feels jealous of Wang and provokes him into a fight.
 Wang wins and leaves with satisfaction after giving Ah Q a shove to the wall.
 Later, Ah Q sees Mr. Qian's eldest son, whom Ah Q hates a lot.
 Ah Q insults him by calling him "Baldhead", and Mr. Qian's son beats him with a walking stick.
 Ah Q soon forgets everything that has just happened and goes to the alcohol shop.
 Soon after, when he sees a young nun on the streets, Ah Q claims all the bad luck that has just happened is because of her.
 Ah Q harasses the nun publicly and she leaves crying and cursing Ah Q. However, the other bystanders in the shop just laugh at her for amusement.